 RV associations and regional event producers across North America spend months preparing for the highly-anticipated RV show season – usually held from early autumn to late spring – and they are events you don’t want to miss.
 One of the strongest indicators of an exciting show season stems from the annual National RV Trade Show in Louisville, KY., where RV manufacturers from every sector of the industry roll out their best and brightest, working with dealers in preparation for the new selling season.

 If you‘re a newbie or a veteran roadster, the winter shows is where it’s all at.
 Whether you want to shop the new RV models and floorplans, or inquire about upgrading to a new hitch system, you will undoubtedly find what you are looking for.
-The RV trends for 2016 will definitely be the hook, line and sinker to get you show shopping.

 “Units are continuing to be lighter in weight and where trailers are concerned, they are very competitively-priced,” said Kevin Broom, Director of Media Relations for the Recreational Vehicle Industry Association (RVIA).
 “We are also seeing technology and features that were once only offered in higher-end motor coaches coming into all types of units.
 These include multiple slideouts, flatscreen TVs, and DVDs.
 All of these features now run throughout pretty much the entire line of RVs.”